-Period pain or in medical term, dysmenorrhea commonly occurs in teenagers and young adults.
+Period pain or in medical terms, dysmenorrhea commonly occurs in teenagers and young adults.
 They tend to be less painful as one becomes older.
 The pain mostly mild but statistics show that 1 in 10 women suffer severe menstrual pain enough to affect their regular activities.
-The cause of period pain in most cases, is not clear but for some women in their 30s and 40s, a problem in the pelvis may be the source.
+The cause of period pain in most cases is not clear but for some women in their 30s and 40s, a problem in the pelvis may be the source.

 Types of Period Pain

 The most common type is Primary dysmenorrhoea which often occurs in teenagers and in women in their 20s.
 This pain occurs where there is no underlying problem of the uterus or pelvis.

 The less common Secondary dysmenorrhoea is pain caused by a problem of the womb or pelvis. and is more likely to occur in older women in their 30s and 40s.